raspberrypilearning/hello-world/en/step_4.md

   max = input('How many sides for a 🎲?: ') # Wait for input from the user
   print('Rolling a', max, 'sided dice ...') # Use the number the user entered
   roll = randint(1, int(max)) # Generate a random number between 1 and 6
-  print(roll, '🔥' * roll) # Repeat the fire emoji to match the dice roll
+  print('You rolled a', roll, '🔥' * roll) # Repeat the fire emoji to match the dice roll

 --- /code ---